 T H E R E W I L L B E T E A R S

-And probably from both of you – it’s hard not to take it personally when you’ve slaved over a lasagne for hours and they’ve (literally in our case) thrown it to the dogs.
+And probably from both of you – it’s hard not to take it personally when you’ve spent hours making a lasagne and they’ve (literally in our case) thrown it to the dogs.
 There’s often a rogue tear from the gag reflex kicking in on the reg too (see next point).

 L O U D A N D R E D L E T T H E M G O A H E A D